Mahider-n/government-service-management-api/README.md

-# 🏛️ Kebele Management System API
+# 🏛️ Digital Government Service Management API

 ## 📘 Project Overview

-The **Kebele Management System** is a web-based application designed to streamline interactions between residents and kebele administrations in Ethiopia.
+The **Digital Citizen Service Management API** is a backend system designed to streamline citizen service requests and administrative document workflows through a secure RESTful API.

-Kebeles are the smallest administrative units responsible for local services such as issuing **national IDs**, **birth certificates**, and other essential documents.
+The platform enables users to submit applications for essential services such as issuing **national IDs**, **birth certificates**, and upload required supporting documents, track application status, and receive notifications when requests are processed.

-This system provides residents with convenient access to services like applying for or renewing IDs and obtaining birth certificates.
 For administrators, it offers tools for managing applications, tracking service workflows, and sending notifications when documents are ready.
 Overall, it reduces in-person visits, enhances operational efficiency, and improves transparency in local government services.

+---
+## Engineering Highlights

+- Designed RESTful APIs using Django REST Framework
+- Implemented JWT authentication and role-based permissions
+- Built document submission workflows with status tracking
+- Implemented automated email notifications using Django email services
+- Created production-ready API structure with versioned endpoints
+- Deployed backend using Render
 ---

 ## 🌐 Features